fergusq/tampio/README.md

 The name of the method is `avautuu` and the name of the this object is `nykyinen sivu`.
 (As in Python, the this object must be named in the signature of a method.)

-    nykyinen sivu lukee pieneen muuttujaan
+    pieneen muuttujaan luetaan luku

-This is a method call.
-The `lukee` method of `nykyinen sivu` object is called with one argument, `pieni muuttuja`.
+Here we call the `luetaan luku` method of `pieni muuttuja`.
 The method will prompt a number from the used and store it to the `arvo` field of `pieni muuttuja`.
-`pieni muuttuja` is in the illative case, because the `lukee` method requires that case.
+`pieni muuttuja` is in the illative case, because the `luetaan luku` method requires that case.

     ja nykyinen sivu näyttää pienen muuttujan arvon kertoman.